gbv/jskos-data/ddc/README.md

 # Converting Dewey Decimal Classification (DDC) from MARC/XML to JSKOS

 The Dewey Decimal Classificaiion (DDC) is managed by OCLC with software by Pansoft.
 The DDC data is only made available internally in [MARC 21 Classification format](http://www.loc.gov/marc/classification/) as MARC/XML.
+This must be provided manually as .zip file (e.g. `ddc23de.zip`).

 To convert this format to SKOS and JSKOS, two methods exist: